Festival Programme 2021

 Friday 24th September 7.45 pm

 British pianist Leon McCawley has forged a highly successful career since winning first prize in the 1993 International Beethoven Piano Competition in Vienna and second prize at the Leeds International Piano Competition the same year.
 Since then, his concert performances and extensive discography have established him as a pianist of great integrity and variety, bringing freshness and vitality to Classical, Romantic and 20th century repertoire.
 He has been praised for the purity of his lyrical and heartfelt playing.
-His programme will consist of:
+His programme consisted of:

 Haydn Sonata in C Hob XV1:50